Tilly Walker: Early life and career

 Walker was born in Telford, Tennessee.
 (Note: Walker sometimes gave his birthplace as Denver, Colorado, and his date of birth as October 8, 1880.)
 His family moved to Limestone, Tennessee, when he was a child.
 His father, W. N. Walker, was an undertaker and a member of the local county high school board of education.
 Walker later recalled that there was not much to do in Limestone, so he developed his throwing ability by tossing rocks.
-He attended Jonesboro High School aka Academy Hill right outside of Limestone, TN where he played baseball and graduated in 1908.
+He attended Jonesboro High School Academy Hill right outside of Limestone, TN where he played baseball and graduated in 1908.
 He then pitched and played right field for the baseball team at Washington College in Limestone in the 1908–09 and 1909–10 school years.

 Walker's professional baseball career began with the Spartanburg Spartans of the Carolina Association in 1910 and 1911.
 Hitting for a .390 batting average with Spartanburg in 35 games in 1911, Walker caught the attention of the Washington Senators.
 The team purchased Walker's contract from Spartanburg and played him in 95 major league games.
 Walker finished the season with a .278 average, 2 home runs and 12 stolen bases.

 Starting the 1912 season with the Senators, he hit .273 through 35 games, but he committed 8 errors.
 The Senators started that season poorly, so manager Clark Griffith sold his contract to the minor-league Kansas City Blues in an attempt to overhaul his team.
 Walker said that he had been present when Griffith handed a telegram to a telegraph operator one night.
 Owing to telegraphy experience from a boyhood job, Walker heard the Morse Code and realized that the telegram was requesting waivers on him.
 He was sold to the Blues after no major league teams were interested.
 He considered returning to Limestone as a telegraph operator, but he ultimately went to the Blues.

 Walker spent most of 1913 with the Blues, hitting .306 with 6 home runs.
 He made it back to the major leagues that year with the St. Louis Browns, appearing in 23 games.
 According to Nellie King, Browns manager Branch Rickey compared Walker to Ty Cobb in terms of ability, saying that they differed only because Cobb displayed more effort.